Code-Institute-Submissions/CI_MS2/README.md

 * The main page includes a short description of the business' purpose and buttons to view the menu and contact form.
 * Menu page includes the menu.
 * Contact page includes a functional contact form, as well as guidance as to what the form is best used for.
-* The Loations page includes images of the franchise locations, as well as their address and opening times.
+* The Locations page includes images of the franchise locations, as well as their address and opening times.
 This page also includes a functional Google Map that can be used to view the restaurant locations or the user's current location.

 **Features To Implement**